marcesher/mxunit-cfmeetups/cfObjective2009SecurityTesting/README.txt

        http://www.owasp.org/index.php/ESAPI

        - /exampleapp - This has two directories - /lesssecure and /moresecure.
-         The /lesssecure has a totally vulnerable app.
+         The /lesssecure is an intentionally vulnerable app.
 This is intended to demontrate vulnerabilities, not secure practices.

+         The /moresecure app is better, but still not "secure".

          The moresecure.SecureUser demonstrates an approach to validating a user object, using indirect references, and to a small degree, session management.
-The UserValidator abstracts validation logic into its own object and extends the Validator in esapilight.
+The UserValidator abstracts validation logic into its own object and extends the Validator in esapilite.
+You can use this or role your own.
+I would recommend getting involved with the CF ESAPI project mentioned above.

        - /exampleapptests - This is where all the tests for the above are located.
 The UserValidatorTest is the most interesting.
-It demonstrate an approach to testing Validation.
+It demonstrates an approach to testing Validation.
 It uses a data generator as well as known XXS vulnerabilities to "attack" the Validation at its most atomic level.
 The basic approach is a white list strategy, and as such, the validation should trust only that which is allowed.
+These tests show how the UserValidator rejects invalid data.
+You want to test as many bad case scenarios as possible, because the aim is not to prove that your app works, but prove that it cannot be broken.
+This is the primary distinction between function testing and security testing.

          - /firefuzz - This contains the engine that drives Firefox.
 Essentially, this is a ColdFusion wrapper for the Webdriver project: